Sam Baron

 About

-Sam Baron is a researcher and policy analyst with experience working at the nexus of human rights and trade policy.
-Throughout his career, he has held policy-focused roles working on Southeast Asia and Japan for organizations including the United Nations Development Programme (UNDP), The Asia Group, and U.S. State Department, and maintains affiliations with several research institutions focused on the Indo-Pacific region.
+Sam Baron is a policy analyst, researcher, and consultant with expertise at the intersection of human rights and trade policy.
+Throughout his career, he has held roles with leading organizations, including the United Nations Development Programme (UNDP), the Office of the Mayor of Los Angeles, and The Asia Group, where he has advised governments, multinational companies, and international organizations on geopolitical risk, regulatory strategy, and responsible business conduct across the Indo-Pacific region.

-A specialist in the politics and foreign policy of Southeast Asia, his research and commentary on political, economic, and human rights developments across the ASEAN region have appeared in or been cited by global think tank and media outlets including Foreign Policy, The South China Morning Post, Nikkei Asia, the International Institute of Strategic Studies (IISS), and Radio Free Asia, among others.
+A specialist in Southeast Asian politics and foreign policy, his research and commentary on political and economic developments across the ASEAN region have been featured in or cited by academic, think tank, and media outlets including Cambridge University Press, Foreign Policy, The South China Morning Post, Nikkei Asia, the ISEAS Yusof-Ishak Institute, and the International Institute of Strategic Studies (IISS), among others.

-Sam received his M.Phil in International Relations (with distinction) from the University of Cambridge, and B.A. in Political Science & Asian Studies from Loyola Marymount University in Los Angeles.
-A native of Southern California, he previously lived in Thailand, Japan, and the United Kingdom.
+Sam holds an M.Phil in International Relations (with distinction) from the University of Cambridge and B.A. in Political Science and Asian Studies from Loyola Marymount University.
+Originally from and currently based in Los Angeles, he has lived in Tokyo, Bangkok, London, and Washington, D.C.